Ishi no Hōden: Ishi no Hōden

 The Ishi-no-Hōden is made from tuff and is surrounded on three sides by unprocessed bedrock.
 With a weight estimated at 500 tons, it measures 6.4 meters wide by 5.7 meters high by 7.2 meters in thickness.
 In shape, it is carved in the form of two flat rectangular parallelepipeds oriented vertically and sandwiching a small rectangular parallelepiped.
 One of the sides has a protrusion shaped like the top of a pyramid.
 The space between the surrounding bedrock and the megalith is wide enough for one adult to pass through, and it is possible to go around (admission fee is required).
 The monolith is situated in a large depression, which forms a pond at its base.
 The monolith is carved with a pillar at the center of its base, which is not visible at eye-level, so the monolith appears to be floating above the pond.

-From 2005 to 2006, laser three-dimensional measurement was carried out to confirm the shape by the Takasago City Board of Education with the cooperation of the Otemae University Research Institute; however, the date the monolith was carved, and by whom and for what purpose remain complete mysteries.
-In legend, the kami Ōkuninushi and Sukunabikona came from Izumo to Harima and attempted to build a stone palace overnight.
+From 2005 to 2006, laser three-dimensional measurement was carried out to confirm the shape by the Takasago City Board of Education with the cooperation of the Otemae University Research Institute; however, the date the monolith was carved, and by whom and for what purpose remain unknown.
+According to a Shinto legend, the kami Ōkuninushi and Sukunabikona came from Izumo to Harima and attempted to build a stone palace overnight.
 Their efforts were thwarted by a rebellion of the kami of Harima, and the partially completed palace was overthrown.
 Nevertheless, Ōkuninushi and Sukunabiko decided to protect the land.
 The monolith is mentioned in the "Harima Kokudo Fudoki" which is dated to around 713 to 717, which attributes it to Mononobe no Moriya per the orders of Prince Shotoku, even though when Prince Shotoku became regent, Mononobe no Moriya had long been dead.
 During the Edo Period, Philipp Franz von Siebold made note of the monument and left three detailed sketches of it in the first volume of his work Nippon.
 Archiv zur Beschreibung von Japan und dessen Neben- und Schutzländern from 1832.

 The monolith is 1.5 kilometers from Hoden Station on the JR West San'yō Main Line.